-UNI-DS v8 development board features a clean and intuitive layout, allowing the user to instantly understand how to set it up and how to easily tune it according to needs.
+The Fusion for STM32 v8 development board features a clean and intuitive layout, allowing the user to instantly understand how to set it up and how to easily tune it according to needs.
 The development board is divided into several sections, arranged so that all the related interactive components such as switches, buttons, indicators, and connectors, are logically positioned and grouped together.

 Each section of the development board contains components important for a reliable operation of the board itself.
-The Power Supply Unit (PSU), the CODEGRIP programmer/debugger module, and five mikroBUS $^{\text{M}}$ sockets are located at the upper section of the development board.
-This is where the microcontroller unit [MCU] is powered from, programmed, and interfaced with various Click boards $^{\text{M}}$.
+The Power Supply Unit (PSU), the CODEGRIP programmer/ debugger module, and five mikroBUS[TM] sockets are located at the upper section of the development board.
+This is where the microcontroller unit (MCU) is powered from, programmed, and interfaced with various Click boards[TM].

 The PSU module provides a clean, regulated voltage for the development board.
-It can use a wide range of external power sources, including a battery, an external 12V power supply, and a power source over the USB Type-C [USB-C] connector.
+It can use a wide range of external power sources, including a battery, an external 12V power supply, and a power source over the USB Type-C (USB-C) connector.
 It supports the power OR-ing function for uninterrupted operation.
 The onboard PSU module regulates, filters, and distributes the power across all the connected peripherals.
 The development board is equipped with two touch-sensitive buttons labeled as POWER and RESET.
 These buttons are used to power up the board and reset the MCU.
 Their sleek design and flawless responsiveness add up to the whole experience.
 These touch-sensitive buttons are resistant to wear over time and do not exhibit any bouncing effect, unlike mechanical switches.

-The powerful CODEGRIP module, an universal programmer/debugger, supports a wide range of different MCUs, produced by several major chip vendors.
-It allows in-place programming and debugging of all supported microcontrollers, offering many useful programming/debugging options, seamless integration with the MIKROE software environment, and some powerful and unique features such as the programming/debugging over WiFi; a feature that will revolutionize the way that the embedded applications are developed.
+The powerful CODEGRIP module, an ARM[®] Cortex[®]-M compatible programmer/ debugger, supports a wide range of different ARM[®] Cortex[®]-M based MCUs, produced by ST Microelectronics.
+It allows in-place programming and debugging of all supported microcontrollers, offering many options, including the support for JTAG, SWD and SWO Trace [Single Wire Output], seamless integration with the Mikroe software environment, and some powerful and unique features such as the programming/ debugging over WiFi; a feature that will revolutionize the way that the embedded applications are developed.

 The CODEGRIP module uses the USB-C connector for a reliable and secure connection with the personal computer [host PC].
-It does not require any additional drivers because it utilizes an HID driver model, natively supported by the computer's operating system [OS].
+It does not require any additional drivers because it utilizes an HID driver model, natively supported by the computer's operating system (OS).
 The USB-C connector is also used to power the development board, simplifying the cable management.

-UNI-DS v8 offers five improved mikroBUS^{∞} sockets, allowing interfacing with a vast amount of electronic circuits and reference designs, standardized under the Click board trademark.
-Click boards^{∞} are simple to use, require no additional hardware configuration and can be easily connected to the development board by inserting them into any of the available mikroBUS^{∞} sockets.
-A new design of the mikroBUS^{∞} socket allows even easier interfacing with the Click board ∞ line of products: it has a sturdier design which helps aligning the Click board ∞ correctly.
-To read more about development improvements and huge benefits offered by the mikroBUS^{∞} and Click board ∞ line of products, visit the official MIKROE web page at www.mikroe.com
+Fusion for STM32 v8 offers five improved mikroBUSTM sockets, allowing interfacing with a vast amount of electronic circuits and reference designs, standardized under the Click board trademark.
+Click boards[TM] are simple to use, require no additional hardware configuration and can be easily connected to the development board by inserting them into any of the available mikroBUS[TM] sockets.
+A new design of the mikroBUS[TM] socket allows even easier interfacing with the Click board[TM] line of products: it has a sturdier design which helps aligning the Click board[TM] correctly.
+To read more about development improvements and huge benefits offered by the mikroBUS[TM] and Click board[TM] line of products, visit the official Mikroe web page at www.mikroe.com